your job is done by AI

 Avery ostensibly responds to almost every comment he receives, thanking the person for praising him and ignoring the small minority who point out that it’s AI.
 His vagueness extends to outright denial of the truth when asked specific details such as “What camera do you use?”
 Answer: “I shoot with Nikon cameras.”

-He even hints that he could “record the process” of his workflow when asked how he achieves bokeh, the effect seen in portraits where the background is blurred to make anything in the foreground stand out.
+He even hints that he might “record the process” of his workflow when asked how he achieves bokeh, the effect seen in portraits where the background is blurred to make anything in the foreground stand out.

 “I often compose and use back blur,” says Avery.
 “I should record the process one of these days.”
 To which his follower replies: “You’re very kind.
 You’re one of those rare ones who really takes the time to respond to every comment.”